andrew9595/ViRac/README.md

 ![alt text](https://github.com/andrew9595/ViRac/blob/master/Screenshots/tutorial.jpg)

 ### Achievements
-The user can hover the cursor over the "Show Achievement" button and list of Achievements will appear.
-If an achievement is shaded out, it has not been achieved, and if it is in full colour, it has been achieved.
+The user can hover the cursor over the "Show Achievement" button and a list of Achievements will appear.
+If an achievement is shaded out, it has not been achieved, and if it is in full colour, it has been attained.
 Hovering the cursor over an unlocked achievement will show the prerequisites required to unlock it. (e.g. Hovering over an achievement may show information such as "You have finished a tutorial.")
 ![alt text](https://github.com/andrew9595/ViRac/blob/master/Screenshots/tutorial.jpg)

 ### Pause Game